opendata-swiss/ogd-handbook-wiki/library/embed.en.md

 });
 ```

-**Summary:** we recommend the use of the official JavaScript widget for embedding *opendata.swiss* datasets and search results.
+**Summary:** we recommend the use of our JavaScript widget for embedding *opendata.swiss* datasets and search results.
 Full source code and deployment instructions are available on the [ckan-embed project page](https://github.com/opendata-swiss/ckan-embed).

 ## Cards